777Sev777/Halo-2-Custom-Shaders/README.md

 Optimization: The shader is optimized for a shadow map resolution of 1024x1024, ensuring a balance between performance and visual fidelity.

-By integrating these techniques, this shader offers a substantial improvement over the default shadow and lighting systems in Halo 2, providing a more Viable use for dynamic lights in both gameplay and cinematics.
+By integrating these techniques, this shader offers a substantial improvement over the default dynamic shadow and lighting systems in Halo 2, providing a more Viable use for dynamic lights in both gameplay and cinematics.

 Dynamic Lighting Documentation and Best Practices v1.0